ZcashAnonymous/zcash-tor-manual/README.md

 `zcash-cli stop`

-Wait a minute for zcashd to completely stop.
+Wait a minute for zcashd to completely stop then enter these commands:

 `sudo service tor stop`